 Said all that to say…

-Unfortunately, there are some instances where hair loss is just out of our control, such when there are medical procedures or medications involved.
+Unfortunately, there are some instances where hair loss is just out of our control, such as when there are medical procedures or medications involved.

 The main thing I can advise is that you start taking preventative measures (diet, exercise, supplements, etc) to prevent/avoid some of the health conditions that would warrant certain procedures or medications in the first place.